-Though the Beinecke Rare Book and Manuscript Library building remains closed to the public until further notice, the digital library remains open to all online … and the building’s ground floor windows are a platform for sharing images from the collections, with a display celebrating the James Weldon Johnson Memorial Collection of African American Arts and Letters installed on the exterior glass.
+While the Beinecke Rare Book and Manuscript Library building was closed to the public during the height of the pandemic, the building’s ground floor windows became a platform for sharing images from the collections, with a display celebrating the James Weldon Johnson Memorial Collection of African American Arts and Letters installed on the exterior glass in November 2020, remaining on view through July 24, 2024.

 The 14 photographs shown in the display are among the hundreds of Van Vechten photographs visible to all in the Beinecke Library digital collections – and among the tens of thousands of images from the overall James Weldon Johnson Memorial Collection of African American Arts and Letters and the more than one million total images of material across Beinecke Library collections.